mongodb/specifications/source/unified-test-format/unified-test-format.md

 <span id="test_operations"></span>

-- `operations`: Required array of one or more [operation](#operation) objects.
+- `operations`: Required array of [operation](#operation) objects.
 List of operations to be executed for the test case.

 <span id="test_expectEvents"></span>